Incrisz/GRP/steps.md

 # Configure the webserver, if you installed pgadmin4-web:
 sudo /usr/pgadmin4/bin/setup-web.sh

+# To access pgAdmin 4 from your web browser, follow these steps:

+If the URL http://localhost/pgadmin4 or http://127.0.0.1/pgadmin4 doesn't work,

+=> sudo systemctl start pgadmin4

 # During the installation, you will be prompted to set a password for the PostgreSQL database superuser (typically postgres).
 Remember this password as you will need it to access the database server.

 # macOS: